 South Pacific Health Club St Kilda

-The program is targeted to increase water awareness for people living with a disability (preschool aged – 16 years of age) in an accessible and inclusive environment.
+The program is targeted to increase water awareness for people living with a disability (preschool-aged to 16 years of age) in an accessible and inclusive environment.
 The program is held once a week during the school term for each participant for 30 minutes and is a one on one swimming lesson with an instructor.

 Football Empowerment is a non for profit organisation with a primary purpose to empower youth by providing free recreational soccer clinics.